netascode/terraform-provider-ipam/docs/index.md

 layout: ""
 page_title: "Provider: IPAM"
 description: |-
-  The IPAM provider manages a list of IP addresses and can assign IP addresses to unique IDs (e.g., hostnames).
+  The IPAM provider manages pools of IP addresses and can allocate IP addresses to hosts.
 ---

 # IPAM Provider

-The IPAM provider manages a list of IP addresses and can assign IP addresses to unique IDs (e.g., hostnames).
+The IPAM provider manages pools of IP addresses and can allocate IP addresses to hosts.

 ## Example Usage